 How Ingredients Were Determined If They Are Comedogenic?

-Originally, animal models were used to determine the comedogenic potential of raw materials, with the assumption that the finished formulations containing these ingredients would also be comedogenic.
+Animal models were used to determine the comedogenic potential of raw ingredients by themselves.

-In 1972 Kligman and Fulton applied these ingredients in full concentration to the inner ear of rabbits and determined that certain acne-causing ingredients for rabbits were capable of forming comedones in humans, as well.
+In 1972 Kligman and Fulton applied these ingredients in full 100% concentration to the inner ear of rabbits and based it's pore clogging potential on that.

 In a 1982 study following the rabbit ear model, test substances were applied to the backs of human patients with large follicles and occluded by covering the area with a bandage.